 Cathryn A. ReynoldsStockholder

-- Represented a nonprofit corporation in the transfer of assets to a municipality to preserve the legacy of the founding benefactors of the nonprofit entity.
+- Counsel to independent nonprofit library with a 100+ year history in the transfer of assets to a municipality to preserve the legacy of the founding benefactors of the library.
 Worked closely with the executive committee in negotiating the terms of the transfer, and counseled the board of trustees throughout the process.

 - Business Services